geoffsdavis/tape-measure/README.md

 ## Key Concepts

 * **Position** - A given "physical" (graphical) position on the tape measure.
-For instance, on a thermometer, the position for boiling water might at 300 graphical points from the position of the thermometer's origin
+For instance, on a thermometer, the position for boiling water might at 300 graphical points.

 * **Value** - The actual value of measurement at a given position.
-For instance, on a thermometer, the value at the position for boiling water would be 100ºC (212ºF)
+For instance, on a thermometer, the value at the position for boiling water would be 100ºC (212ºF).

 * **Origin** - The position, in graphical points, where the **value** is 0.0.
 By default, segment borders always align with this position.